christopheraue/m-ruby-concurrently/README.md

 puts "#{hello.await_result} #{world.await_result}"
 ```

-In this example we have three evaluations: The main evaluation and two more
+In this example we have three evaluations: The root evaluation and two more
-concurrent evaluations started by said main evaluation.
-The main evaluation
+concurrent evaluations started by said root evaluation.
+The root evaluation
 waits until both concurrent evaluations were concluded and then prints "hello
 world".